-Alumna Amy Plender (MA Hons 2015, MTh 2017) is a civil servant who works on
+Alumna Amy Plender (MA Hons 2015, MTh 2017) is a civil servant who works on the UK Government's response to the Grenfell Tower fire.

 "I chose Edinburgh before I chose a subject.
 I wanted to be in a big, exciting city that had a life beyond the university.
 My first plan was to study English Literature.
 I did a gap year in Haiti after the earthquake in 2010, which made me think about my faith in a new way.
 I hadn't done Religious Studies since GCSE, but I applied for theology in Edinburgh and got in.
 I arrived wondering if I might still transfer into English, but people at New College were so lovely and I loved its sense of community.
 By the end of first year I saw that everything I loved about English Lit was also there in Divinity: telling stories, exploring nuances of language and understanding, connecting with people through old and modern texts.
 I took an outside course in Scottish Literature in first year, but from then on, all my courses were in Divinity.